regoclint/prac/Notes.md

     Cleanup should be another micro-service
  - HTTP 302 to redirect and 404 not found

-Patebin
+Pastebin
 - Same like URL shortening except read requests are lower and Object storage S3 is used
 - Why S3, why not S3 and CLOB.
-S3 is automatically scallable
+S3 is automatically scaleable

 Maximus (upload and download)